Chapter 2: This Venerable One is Alive

 “…”

-Rong Jiu picked up a fried youxuan pastry and sat on Mo Ran’s lap, wearing only a thin outer robe, with nothing else underneath.
-His soft and supple thighs spread apart, pressing flush against Mo Ran’s skin and even rubbing suggestively against him, his seductive intentions clear.
+Rong Jiu picked up a fried youxuan pastry and sat on Mo Ran’s lap, wearing only a thin outer robe with nothing else underneath.
+His soft, pliant thighs spread apart, pressing flush against Mo Ran’s skin and rubbing suggestively against him, his provocative invitation unmistakable.

 Mo Ran stared at Rong Jiu’s face for a while.